 Inversion options – It has a maximum user weight of 300 pounds

 User height – This model can accommodate users between 4′ 10″ and 6′ 6″

-Warranty – The warranty covers 1-year on the frame and 90 days on parts
+Warranty – The warranty covers 1-year for the frame and 90 days for parts

 Exerpeutic Inversion Table with Comfort Foam Backrest Overview

 This Exerpeutic Inversion table could be the best inversion table for the money for you if you’re happy with a no-frills model.

 Its 1 1/2″ square steel frame is sturdy and stable to use, and the unit can be folded to store.

 The table has 3/4″ of vinyl-covered foam padding.
 Operating through a pull-pin system, combination foam roller/ankle-cushions hold feet and ankles securely in place.